Home Legal Product Disclosure Statement

 All Forward Contracts must be settled by delivery of the full amount being transferred on the Maturity Date (also referred to as the Settlement Date).
 This means that we must be able to sight the cleared funds in our bank account on or before the Maturity Date.
 When you enter into a transaction with us, we enter into a matching transaction with our own providers.
 If you do not settle your transaction, we still have to settle ours.
 In order to cover the risk that you do not settle your transaction, we ask you to pay some of the settlement payment in advance (“Advance Payment”).

-The amount of any Advance Payment we request will be a fixed percentage of the value of the transaction and will normally be between 5% and 10% of the value of the transaction, but could be more depending on the duration and assessment of the Forward Contract.
+The amount of any Advance Payment we request will be a fixed percentage of the value of the transaction and will normally be up to 10% of the value of the transaction, but could be more depending on the duration and assessment of the Forward Contract.
 The amount of any Advance Payment is at our complete discretion and will be applied to the total amount owing at settlement.
 We will usually ask for an Advance Payment when you enter into a transaction, but the fact that we have not done so does not mean that we will not ask for one later if the exchange rate trends unfavourably.
 Equally, the fact that you have already made an Advance Payment does not mean that we will not ask for one or more additional Advance Payments if the exchange rate continues to move unfavourably.

 If we have requested payment of an Advance Payment at any stage of the transaction, you must pay it promptly.
 We expect to receive the Advance Payment within 2 Business Days of the request, failing which we reserve the right to Terminate the transaction without notice and ask you to pay the full amount of any loss occasioned by us immediately and or use any prior Advance Payments to cover losses incurred by Us as a result of the Termination.